Projects

 To clock-in timesheet time for a project, as a worker:

-- Your clocked-in timesheet time in this project has now started.
+5. Your clocked-in timesheet time in the project has now started.

 To see a reminder of which project you've started (in case you forget):